hoseinhamzei/react-ocr/README.md

 ## Description

-`react-ocr-input` is a React library that provides versatile components for Optical Character Recognition (OCR).
-It includes `CanvasInput` for capturing handwritten text and `ImageInput` for processing text from image files.
-Both components offer flexibility by supporting Tesseract.js (for client-side processing) and Google Cloud Vision API (for server-side, high-accuracy OCR).
+`react-ocr-input` is a React library that provides components for Optical Character Recognition (OCR).
+It includes `CanvasInput` for capturing handwritten text and `ImageInput` for processing text from image files. these components supports both client side processing with Tesseract.js and AI server side processing with Google Cloud Vision API.

 ### Key Features